Diabetes: Treating Severe Foot Infections

 In some cases, infections can spread through the feet and up the leg.
 To treat a severe infection, you may be hospitalized and given intravenous (IV) antibiotics.
 You may also be referred to healthcare providers who specialize in treating infections.
 If the infection is a serious risk to your health, surgery may be recommended.

-The Goals of Surgery
+The goals of surgery

 The goal of surgery is to remove the infection and protect your foot or leg.
 Some surgeries remove a small amount of dead tissue from the infected area.
 In some cases, toes or larger amounts of tissue may be removed.
 Surgery may be done in a hospital or wound care facility.
 The length of your stay depends on the surgery and how well you're healing.
 During recovery, you will likely need to limit activity for a while.
 You may also have visits from a home healthcare nurse.
-Be sure to see your doctor for follow-up appointments.
+Be sure to see your healthcare provider for follow-up appointments.

-Regular wound care after surgery helps keep your foot free of infection and aids healing.
+- Regular wound care after surgery helps keep your foot free of infection and aids healing.

-Change your dressing every 6 hours, or as directed by your healthcare provider.
+- Change your dressing every 6 hours, or as directed by your healthcare provider.

-A home care nurse may shorten your hospital stay by helping with your dressings or IV antibiotics at home.
+- A home care nurse may shorten your hospital stay by helping with your dressings or IV antibiotics at home.

-You may be told to keep your foot elevated as much as possible.
+- You may be told to keep your foot elevated as much as possible.
 You may also be told to avoid putting weight on the foot.